 - Price high quality

 Because of the low hardware requirements of Chrome OS, not only can Chromebooks be lighter and smaller than the common laptop, they’re cheaper, too.
-New Windows laptops for $200 are few and far among and, frankly, are not often well worth shopping for.
-Finding a perfect $200 Chromebook, alternatively, is quite smooth to do.
-And whilst spending more will get you higher build exceptional, greater capabilities, or faster overall performance, even these top-class Chromebooks usually start between $400 and $500.
+New Windows laptops for $200 are few and far among and are not often well worth shopping for.
+Alternatively, finding a perfect $200 Chromebook is quite smooth.
+And while spending more will get you higher build exceptional, greater capabilities, or faster overall performance, even these top-class Chromebooks usually start between $400 and $500.

 BEST IF YOU NEVER LEAVE A BROWSER